Chaika9/Chaika9/README.md

 <img align="right" width="400" src="./images/profile.jpg" />

 <h2> # About me </h2>

 Hi, I'm Chaika9.
 I'm a student at Epitech who is interested in programming and game development.
 I like to touch a little bit of everything for discover new things and learn new skills, like AI Machine Learning, OS Development, etc...

+Currently, I'm working for [Paladium](https://paladium-pvp.fr/) Games as a developer.

 <h2> # Current skills </h2>